rodhfr/rss/README.md

 #### PocketCasts
 [Import OPML](https://play.pocketcasts.com/settings/import-export)
+Known issue: Some of the RSS feeds doesn't import.
+I believe this is a aggregator side issue with parsing OPML.

 ## TODO

-- [x] implement a way to auto create opml with github raw links to easily import to aggregators
+- [x] implement a way to auto create opml with github raw links to easily import to aggregators.
+- [ ] PocketCasts has a broken OPML import feature, see if this is salvagable.
+- [ ] Write PodAntenna import guide

+## Known issues:
+* PocketCasts doesn't import all the feeds from the OPML file this doesn't happen with others aggregators.
+See the regularity and other OPML formats.
+See if they have some documentation somewhere.